 The salmon terrine was light and paired well with the sweet peas and truffled honey glaze.
 We still enjoyed our chilled glasses of bubbles with these three dishes, but especially the light sweet salmon terrine.

 Steenberg has an amazing selection of wine and we had our waitress recommend wine for the next stage.
-She recommended a white and a red as great food wines.
-Jono went with the Nebbiolo and I went with the Semillon.
+She recommended the Nebbiolo and the Semillon.
 Both worked well and we swapped back and forth to work out which paired best.
 The final verdict was that you can’t go wrong with either.

 - Beef tataki with chilli